samantarayprasantkumar/Project-Info-Spreading/README.md

 ## References

+Bettencourt, L.; The power of a good idea: Quantitative modeling of the spread of ideas from epidemiological models

 (Add the bibliographic references you intend to use) (Explain possible extension to the above models)
 (Code / Projects Reports of the previous year)